nghia051/Android_FinalProject/README.md

 ## Technologies used

-- The application is built using Flutter Framework.
+- The application is built using Flutter Framework
 - Firebase Integration for Enhanced Authentication:
   - Firebase authentication is integrated to provide a secure and seamless user experience.
 It includes: User Login, Sign-Up Process, Forgot Password Feature
 - Firestore Database Utilization:
   - Firestore, a NoSQL cloud database by Firebase, is used to store and manage various types of data, including: User Information, Restaurant Locations, Image Posts, Video Posts
 - Google Maps API Integration:
   - Google Maps API is utilized to seamlessly present a map with restaurant locations.
-Users can easily explore nearby restaurants and plan their visits using the map feature.
+Users can easily explore nearby restaurants and plan their visits using the map feature

 <p align="right">(<a href="#readme-top">back to top</a>)</p>